jamesherriott1/Starkey-Martial-Arts/README.md

 Added id and class to h2 divs and an id to the classes section.
 Tested the code and got an error.
 I left some whitespace in the myclass id.
 Corrected and retested, no errors found.

-added the cover text id to the css file and tested it.
+Added the cover text id to the css file and tested it.
 No errors found, but i do keep seeing the same warning and I'm not quite sure what it means.
 The page is starting to come together in the browser too.
 <!--add screen shots of css warning and web page-->